You are here:

 For more information, visit: https://qsft.qld.edu.au/.

 UQ School of Economics Scholarships

-Applications are now open for two invaluable scholarship opportunities at the UQ School of Economics; The Year 12 Domestic Australian Scholarship and The Year 12 Equity and Diversity Scholarship.
+Applications are now open for two invaluable scholarship opportunities at the UQ School of Economics: The Year 12 Domestic Australian Scholarship and the Year 12 Equity and Diversity Scholarship.

 The Year 12 Equity and Diversity is for students who can demonstrate a very keen interest in economics but who have faced educational disadvantage during high school.
-The successful candidate will receive a $5,000 bursary each year plus a mentoring scheme.
-Applications close 28 November 2017. https://economics.uq.edu.au/
+The successful candidate will receive a $5000 bursary each year plus a mentoring scheme.
+Applications close 28 Nov 2017. https://economics.uq.edu.au/

 QUT For Aboriginal and Torres Strait Islander students